nasirshariff619/body_building_app/README.md

 The python files that were successfully tested and had a coverage of 100% were the __  init  __.py, forms.py and models.py.

 Unfortunately, only 35% coverage of the routes.py file was achieved and only 4 tests were passed.
 These tests included the app creation, set up and teardown.
 Another two successful tests were the apps ability to view the new workout page and delete a workout.
-I made many attempts to increase both the number of tests and the coverage, however I was unsuccessful.
+I made many attempts to increase both the number of tests and the coverage with regards to the file routes.py, however I was unsuccessful in completing tests for the specified lines as displayed in the image of the test output above.
 Overall, I was only able to to achieve 61% total coverage.

-Looking forward, due to the fact this was an topic I was not confident in and not succesful in, I aim to increase my knowledge on unit testing so that, in the future I can achieve 100% pytest coverage.
+Looking forward, due to the fact this was an topic I was neither confident or succesful in, I aim to increase my knowledge on unit testing so that, in the future I can achieve 100% pytest coverage.

 ## Front-End Design